EU Draft Article-Reply1

 The question is whether the narrative about it is prepared to change as well.

 Acknowledging progress does not weaken advocacy.
+It strengthens credibility.

 Because geography is not an environmental management system.